 <i class="xyz">, but using the HTML method is not always possible.
 This quick tip will show you how to add icon fonts to any element in your site safely with just CSS.

-Hero headers or hero images are one of the most frequently used and aesthetically pleasing web deisgn trends in 2016, and will likely remain strong for a few years to come.
-The term "hero" is often interchanged with "jumbo" and refers to full-width graphics or photos seen at the top of a post or page, like you see on this one!
-There are several ways to use a hero image in web design, from full-screen backgrounds to simply adding visual impact to page content.
+Hero headers or hero images are one of the most frequently used and aesthetically pleasing web design trends in 2016, and will likely remain strong for a few years to come.
+The term “hero” is often interchanged with “jumbo” and refers to full-width graphics or photos seen at the top of a post or page, like you see in?this one!
+There are several ways to use a hero image in web design, from full-screen backgrounds to simply adding visual element?to the page’s content.